Images of mind

 John Gabrieli is the director of the Athinoula A. Martinos Imaging Center at the McGovern Institute.
 He is an Investigator at the Institute, with faculty appointments in the Department of Brain and Cognitive Sciences and the Harvard-MIT Division of Health Sciences and Technology, where is holds the Grover Hermann Professorship.
-He also co-directs the MIT Clinical Research Center and is Associate Director of the Athinoula A. Martinos Center for Biomedical Imaging, MGH/MIT, located at Massachusetts General Hospital.
-Prior joining MIT, he spent 14 years at Stanford University in the Department of Psychology and Neurosciences Program.
+He also has appointments in the Department of Psychiatry at Massachusetts General Hospital and the Harvard Graduate School of Education, and is the director of the MIT Integrated Learning Initiative.
+Prior to joining MIT, he spent 14 years at Stanford University in the Department of Psychology and Neurosciences Program.
 He received a Ph.D. in Behavioral Neuroscience in the MIT Department of Brain and Cognitive Sciences in 1987 and a B.A. in English from Yale University.
 In 2016 he was elected to the American Academy of Arts and Sciences.